Regulations Amending the Secure Air Travel Regulations (SATR)

 Description

-Sections 3(1) and 4 of the SATR require that air carriers verify the identity of each passenger, who appears to be 18 years or older.
+Sections 3(1) and 4 of the SATR require that air carriers verify the identity of each passenger who appears to be 18 years or older prior to boarding a plane.
 These sections list specific types of physical identification that are acceptable.
-With advancements in technologies, air carriers are looking to leverage digital identification and biometric verification to facilitate the movement of travelers through the travel continuum and many are in the process of developing pilot projects to test this new technology.
+With advancements in technology, air carriers are looking to invest in digital identification and biometric verification solutions to facilitate the faster and more efficient movement of travelers through the air travel continuum, with many already in the process of developing pilot projects to test this new technology at Canadian airports.

-Public Safety Canada is working in close coordination with Transport Canada (TC) who is leading on this initiative through the Air Right Touch Initiative.
+Public Safety Canada (PS) is working in close collaboration with Transport Canada (TC) on the proposed amendments to ensure they align with TC's Air Right Touch Initiative.

-These amendments would primarily impact air carriers, TC and the Canadian Air Transport Security Authority (CATSA).
+These amendments would primarily impact air carriers, TC and travelers using Canadian airports.

 Regulatory cooperation efforts (domestic and international)